If I Overeat One Day Should I Undereat the Next? Unraveling The Science

 On the other hand, during the fasted state, or “Energy Release Mode,” your body uses these stored energy sources.
 During the fasted state, your body breaks down stored energy, which can include breaking down body fat.

-Perhaps you’re familiar with the fasted state from intermittent fasting, where one of the mechanism that leads to weight loss is the “Energy Release Mode” that’s activated during fasting.
+Perhaps you’re familiar with the fasted state from intermittent fasting, where one of the mechanisms that leads to weight loss is the “Energy Release Mode” that’s activated during fasting.
 However, like most diets, it just doesn’t work long-term.[4]

 For every restriction, there is an equal and opposite binge.
-When we “fall off the wagon” and overeat or binge while we are on a diet, we may be tempted to restrict our diet the following day — thus the question that inspired this article: “If I overeat one day should I undereat the next?”
+When we “fall off the wagon” and overeat or binge while we are on a diet, we may be tempted to restrict our diet the following day—thus the question that inspired this article: “If I overeat one day should I undereat the next?”

 But when we drastically alter our calorie intake from day to day, it disrupts the body’s metabolic cycles.
 Overeating one day and undereating the next can cause adaptive thermogenesis, which causes the body to reduce energy-burning and favor weight gain over weight loss.[5]